Tag: experience economy

 2. The Experience Society

-Ordinary moments are rarely shared.
+• Ordinary moments are rarely shared

-Moderate experiences rarely trend.
+• Moderate experiences rarely trend

-Subtle satisfaction rarely goes viral.
+• Quiet satisfaction rarely goes viral

-Gradually, we internalize this logic.
+Over time, we internalize this logic.

-We curate it.
+We curate them.

 3. The Platform Effect: Visibility and Comparison